Choosing the Right Enterprise LMS for Your Organization

 Cloud-Based LMS – Pros & cons

-Remote servers run cloud-based learning management systems.
+Cloud-based learning management systems, also known as cloud-based online learning platforms or learning platforms, run on remote servers.
 This gives users quick access and needs less infrastructure.

 Recent data shows that 94% of enterprises use cloud technology, and cloud-based systems make up 67% of enterprise infrastructure.